 Below is the “paper” I “gave” at EMP and IASPM last month.
 Longtime readers may notice samples from things I’ve written here and there, and I should note — apologize even — that this is, as one might expect, the awfully cursory sort of overview that a mere 20 minutes and about as many musical examples (barely) permits.
 Do read the following, then, as but a draft of a more measured, more textured cultural and social history — a zigzagging story about the migrations and manifestations of a well-traveled musical figure.
-I will continue to version these texts and sounds no doubt, on the blog and — before too long we hope — in a book.
 As always, I appreciate all the helpful & encouraging feedback I’ve received, my dear readers, colleagues, and interlocutors (e.g., here and here).
 Your words and ideas and mp3-shares echo through these stories I’m spinning, as I hope you can hear, and no doubt they’ll continue to reverberate.
 But without further ado —

 Follow Me Now: The Zigzagging Zunguzung Meme